 Asian Lettuce Cups with Spicy Ground Turkey Filling ~ Kalyn’s Kitchen

 CrockPot Spicy Honey Garlic Chicken ~ Barbara Bakes

-- 4 boneless, skinless chicken breasts (or use 10-12 bone-in, skinless chicken thighs)
+- 4 large boneless, skinless chicken breasts (see notes)

-- 1 T peanut oil (or use the oil of your choice for frying the chicken pieces)
+- 1 T peanut oil (or use the oil of your choice)